rajanpsanthanam/pip-package/README.md

 }
 </code></pre>

+Note :
+1. common denotes dependecies needed across all the environment
-where * denotes the latest stable version available
+2. where * denotes the latest stable version available

-Note: project's virtualenv should be active while running the script

-add package.json to the root directory of the project and run packages script with one of the below actions
+add package.json to the root directory of the project and run packages script with one of the below actions. project's virtualenv should be active while running the script

 1. commands
 2. unpack